Lee Pressman: Ware Group (1933–1935)

 In 1933, Pressman was one of the original members of the Ware Group.
 He was present at its earliest known meeting.
 Furthermore, surmised historian Allen Weinstein, as the "top-ranking AAA official in the Ware Group," he was most likely also a top recruiter of new members.
 Weinstein also noted that, according to Gardner Jackson, Pressman had recommended that the Nye Committee take Alger Hiss on loan.

-In 1935, he left the group and Washington, DC.
+In 1935, he left the group and Washington, D.C.
 Of his time there, Ware Group controller J. Peters said of Pressman that he was a "big climber" and had a "bad case of 'big-shotitis'."

 In 1936, when Pressman began work as general counsel for the CIO, Peters recommended against it, as Pressman was hard to control.
 However, Chambers encouraged him to take the position anyway.

 In 1936–1937, Chambers put Pressman in touch with Philip Rosenbliett and "Mack Moren" to travel to Mexico and buy arms for "J. Eckhart," a representative of the Loyalists in the Spanish Civil War.

 In 1939, former underground Communist Whittaker Chambers privately identified Pressman to Assistant Secretary of State Adolf Berle as a member of a so-called "Ware group" of Communist government officials supplying information to the secret Soviet intelligence network.

 In the 1940s, the FBI investigated Pressman and other Communists.
 On October 31, 1943, during a CIO convention in Philadelphia, the FBI recorded conversations of Roy Hudson, then CPUSA labor secretary.
 Hudson met with CIO union leaders (including Harry Bridges).
 On November 5, they heard identified the voice of a man whom Hudson instructed on Party demands for changes in the CIO platform: the name was Lee Pressman.
 Pressman's meetings continued with Hudson into September 1944.

 Historian Robert H. Zieger held that Pressman was no longer a communist by the time he joined the CIO.
 Instead, he claimed that Pressman was important to the CIO because he "retained close ties with the CPUSA."